Latin Name: Helianthus annuus

 Nutritious oil rich in linoleic acid Sunflower oils contain vitamins A, D and E with the minerals calcium, zinc, potassium, iron and phosphorus, it is a great oil for massage

 A very pale yellow oil Sunflower is light and slightly sweet.
 Organic oil is often used as the maceration medium for Calendula and other plants.
-Organically grown plants are cold-pressed to obtain the oil whereas non organically grown plants are sold commercially in large quantities were the oil is refined by solvents.
+Organically grown plants are cold-pressed to obtain the oil whereas non-organically grown plants are sold commercially in large quantities where the oil is refined by solvents.

 (Len & Shirley Price: Carrier Oils for Aromatherapy & Massage 4th Edition)

 The oil used in blended cooking oils has been highly refined and should not be used in aromatherapy and massage.
 The refined oil should not be used at high temperatures as it breaks down and produces toxic elements when heated.